 In short, the F63 is actually a little longer and taller than its Bowflex counterpart.
 But, here's the kicker - both treadmills are foldable, which makes the fit-wise difference between them pretty minute if even relevant, to begin with.

 So, unless you're exactly 4" of floorspace short, either treadmill should do a stellar job at fitting well in practically any sort of modern dwelling or home gym setup that you can dream up.
 And thus, it's a tie for both models in this category.
+Among other similar space saving exercise machines that are as great for tight spaces as these two is the nordictrack space saver treadmill, the stamina inmotion elliptical, and those folding exercise bikes with a comfy backrest to mention just a few.

 Ease Of Setup